 In the name of modernisation, we do also need to consider how work on our railways is being carried out, and what the industry can do to make working on or near the lines more efficient, productive and, of course, safe.
 While Maynard writes that UK railways are the safest they have ever been, this needs to also apply to those working on or near the lines, throughout the entire network too; something the rail industry must continue working on.

-OnTrac is passionate about the digitisation and modernisation of rail.
+OnTrac is passionate about the future of rail

 In fact, everything we do here is about us taking problems that our clients face, and resolving them using technology.
 Our products focus on the safety of frontline workers, and since our inception, almost a decade ago, we have helped facilitate workplace safety for countless rail clients.
 We take archaic industry practices, and streamline them to ensure that work being carried out on or near the lines can be done so efficiently, productively and safely.